Lugribossk/publication-api-experiment/README.md

   simple $.extend(this, data) but then it would be quite cryptic which properties the class actually has.
 It also makes it possible to turn internal descriptor references into private variables.
 - Functions that rely on references or parsing re-do the same work every time they are called.
-  An obvious optimization would be to cache the result and delete the data it was generated from.
+  An obvious optimization would be to parse on creation and cache the result of references and delete the data they were generated from.
+  However that would make it less clear what data is retrieved from the API, and what is constructed by post-processing afterwards.